AlexanderZaytsev/domp/README.md

 rails generate devise User
 rails generate domp User facebook twitter
 ```
+You can list as many providers as you want, check out a [full list](https://github.com/intridea/omniauth/wiki/List-of-Strategies) of them.

 Note: this is not an engine but rather a generator which will generate models, controllers and setup configs for you.
 You are free to change everything.
 You are the king.